Rigid Flex PCB

 Commonly Used Materials in Rigid-Flex PCB Manufacturing

-Rigid-flex PCBs are constructed using a combination of rigid and flexible materials, each playing a critical role in achieving the desired performance, reliability, and durability.
-The following are some of the commonly used materials in the manufacturing of rigid-flex PCBs:
+Manufacturers build rigid-flex PCBs by combining rigid and flexible materials, with each material playing a critical role in achieving the required performance, reliability, and long term durability.
+The following materials are commonly used in rigid-flex PCB manufacturing:

 1. Rigid PCB Materials